paleohayduke/TrafficSimProject/README.md

 COMPLETED TASKS

+COMPLETED 10/9/2018: -Create data structure to save processed and edited map data.
+Needs to be enough to let GraphBuilder do its job.

 COMPLETED 10/7/2018: -Create thread to handle path finding.
 Create an array to hold 10 directions, as new cars are generated, they will pull